Springer 5 hits, 2 homers as Astros romp 15-5, sweep Rangers

+HOUSTON - George Springer started the Houston Astros' barrage and didn't let up.

-HOUSTON - George Springer was 5 for 5 with four RBIs and a pair of home runs that increased total to an AL-high 15, leading the Houston Astros to a 15-5 rout over Texas on Sunday and a four-game sweep of the Rangers.
+Springer was 5 for 5 with four RBIs and a pair of home runs that increased total to an AL-high 15, leading the Astros to a 15-5 rout over Texas on Sunday and a four-game sweep of the Rangers.

+"It's one of those things where I think hitting is extremely contagious," Springer said.
+"If a guy sees someone else hit a knock, he wants to get one and the next guy wants to get one.
+I think the guys today did a good job of passing the baton on."

+Springer hit his fifth leadoff homer this season and big league-high 29th since the start of 2015, a drive off Adrian Sampson (0-3).
+He hit an RBI single in the second, singled again in the fourth and fifth, then hit a two-run homer off the train tracks in left in the sixth against Brett Martin.
+It was his first multi-homer game since April 13 last year, also against the Rangers.

+Springer became the first Astros player to have five hits and score five runs in a game.

+"I'm happy to do it and happy to help us win," Springer said.
+"Me scoring runs means the guys behind me did their jobs as well."

-Alex Bregman also homered twice and tied his career high with five RBIs as the Astros set season highs for runs and hits (18).
+Alex Bregman also homered twice and tied his career best with five RBIs as the Astros set season highs for runs and hits (18).
 They extended their winning streak to five.
+Bregman hit a two-run homer in the second for a 4-0 lead and a three-run drive in the fifth against Ariel Jurado as Houston opened a 10-1 advantage.

+"We had a great homestand with a lot of wins," Bregman said.
+"I'm super excited to see Springer go off today.
+Great offensive day."

 Corbin Martin (1-0) struck out nine in his major league debut, allowing two runs, three hits and one walk in 5 1/3 innings.